elabftw/elabdoc/doc/user-guide.rst

 Restoring a deleted entry
 -------------------------

-Currently, only a Sysadmin with MySQL access is able to restore an entry, by changing the State back to 1.
+In previous versions of eLabFTW, only a Sysadmin with MySQL access has the ability to restore an entry, by changing the `state` back to 1.

 Example MySQL query to restore an experiment with ID 42: